 Offer daily wellness options to employees to keep them focused and energized throughout the day.
 This can include offering free snacks, tea, coffee, and water.
 If you want to get more creative, create a running club or nap room and offer ergonomic office furniture that shows employees you care about their health.

 Weekly massages and yoga classes during work hours are great ways to help employees feel comfortable, happy, and creative throughout the workday.

 Today, 49% of Americans worry about not having enough retirement savings, and 34% of employees spend at least some of their work time managing personal finances.
 COVID-19 and the subsequent layoffs and pay cuts have depleted the savings of several workers, creating financial stress and insecurities.

 And let’s not forget the mental and potentially physical toll financial stress can have on employees and, by extension, their productivity.
-Keeping this in mind, here are some financial wellness benefits that are highly appealing to employees:
+Keeping this in mind, here are some employee financial wellness benefits that are highly appealing: